-Advanced RHEL/CentOS Defensive Security & Hardening is a dedicated training about how we can protect and attack a Linux OS.
-Mandatory access control, sandboxing, root user limitation and low-level accountability, ACL, service isolation on different layers: seccomp, capabilities or SELinux are just the beginning of the fun.
+Advanced RHEL/CentOS Defensive Security & Hardening is dedicated training about how we can protect and attack a Linux OS.
+Linux Kernel Runtime Guard, sandboxing, root user limitation and low-level accountability, ACL, service isolation on different layers: seccomp, namespaces, capabilities, or SELinux are just the beginning of the fun.

 - The importance of SELinux: